New methods to bound the critical probability in fractal percolation: Classifying realizations

 \subsection{Strategy for lower bounds}

-The strategy to find lower bounds for $p_c$ now is as follows.
-Define an alphabet $\mathscr{A}$ with subset $\mathscr{A}_\pi$ and define a classification $\mathscr{C}$ (by choosing $\phi$) in such a way that $\mathbb{P}(\mathscr{C}(K_n(p))\in\mathscr{A}_\pi)\geq \pi_n(p)$ for all $n$.
-Now search for the largest $p$ for which this probability is smaller than $0.556$.
-We will give an example to illustrate this procedure.
-In this example (which only gives a very moderate bound) $\mathscr{A}$ only has two elements, and therefore exactly the same recursion as in \cite{Dekking} pops up.
+Recall that our main obstacle in finding sharp bounds for $p_c$ is that $\pi_n(p)$ is hard to compute.
+The recursion of Lemma $\ref{lemma_recursion}$ gives a tool to dominate $\pi_n(p)$ by something that is easier to compute.
+The strategy to find lower bounds for $p_c$ is as follows.
+Define an alphabet $\mathscr{A}$ with subset $\mathscr{A}_\pi$ and a regular classification $\mathscr{C}$ (by choosing a word code) in such a way that $\pi_n(p)\leq\mathbb{P}(\mathscr{C}(K_n(p))\in\mathscr{A}_\pi)$ for all $n$.
+Now take some $n$ and search for the largest $p$ for which the latter probability is smaller than $0.556$.
+Then it follows that $\pi_n(p)<p_c^{site}$ and therefore $p<p_c$, by Theorem \ref{theorem_coupling}.
+We will give an example (which only gives a very moderate bound) to illustrate this procedure.